GiuliettoJava/conclaveftp/README.md

   Optional.
 Specify the version of the project to download.
   If omitted, the latest version will be pulled.

-- `-d, --delete`
+- `-nd, --nodelete`
-  Optional.
-Delete the local folder before downloading.
+  Optional. don't delete the local folder before downloading.
   This ensures a clean copy of the project files.
 ---